-- a) 10 dwellings with 30% affordable housing which may be in the form of a financial contribution to provide the affordable dwellings in another location; - b) Provision of a Drainage Strategy and a Sustainable Urban Drainage Scheme to deal with all surface water from the development and arrangements for future maintenance; and - c) Archaeological investigations and appropriate mitigation measures.
+- a) 10 dwellings with 30% affordable housing which may be in the form of a financial contribution to provide the affordable dwellings in another location; and - b) Provision of a Drainage Strategy and a Sustainable Urban Drainage Scheme to deal with all surface water from the development and arrangements for future maintenance.; and - c) Archaeological investigations and appropriate mitigation measures.

 3.212 The site comprises part of a field to the south western edge of Halberton and sits adjacent to modern housing.
 The south eastern corner of the field was granted planning permission in 2006 and has been built out as a rural exception site.
-Groundwater flooding maps show a 20-25% chance of groundwater emergence within the site boundary.
+Groundwater flooding maps show a 25-50%20-25% chance of groundwater emergence within the site boundary.
 Any planning application on the site will need to be accompanied by a Drainage Strategy which takes account of the potential for groundwater flooding in addition to considering surface water runoff.
 The subsequent design of the Sustainable Urban Drainage Scheme will need to be appropriate to the conditions identified.
 Suitable drainage is a standard requirement of Policies S9 and DM1 but this is reiterated in Policy HA1 for clarity due to the specific potential for groundwater flooding on this site.
+The site lies a short distance from the edge of the conservation area.
+Appropriate design, choice of materials and landscaping should ensure that there is no detrimental impact on the character and appearance of the historic environment.